cuba/PiuPiu/README.md

 NOTE: `Promise` only.
 This is only available when calling `response.make`.

-This callback transforms the `error` type to another type.
+This callback transforms the `failure` type to another type.

 ```swift
 dispatcher.make(request).thenFailure({ response -> ResponseError in